Wilhelm Lemke: Eastern Front

 Lemke claimed his 57th victory on 7 September 1942, his 58th one day later, and his 59th victory on 11 September.
 The next day, he was awarded the Knight's Cross of the Iron Cross.
 On 27 December, he involuntarily rammed a LaGG-3 in combat.
 By 31 December 1942 his score had increased to 90 victories.
 As well as his aerial victories, he was credited with the destruction of aircraft on the ground, as well as three tanks, three fuel trucks, eleven other trucks, three Katyusha rocket launchers, one anti-tank gun, and two mortars.
 On 16 March 1943, he claimed his 100th aerial victory, a Lavochkin La-5 fighter.
 Lemke was the 35th Luftwaffe pilot to achieve the century mark.
+Following these events, Lemke was sent on home-leave, returning to his unit on 11 May which was then based at Kramatorsk before relocating to an airfield named "Uhu" (owl) at Chasiv Yar, located approximately 20 km southeast of Kramatorsk, on 19 May.
 He was promoted to Oberleutnant (first lieutenant) on 1 April 1943 and to Hauptmann (captain) on 1 June.
 He was credited with his last victory on the Eastern Front on 28 July 1943, taking his total to 125.